gbeckers/Birdwatcher/README.md

 **Birdwatcher** is a Python computer vision library for analyzing animal behavior within a scientific computing environment.

 It aims to get you up and running quickly when building analysis code or tools for specific measurements.

+Birdwatcher offers high-level tools for behavioral analysis, currently focused on:

+- Single-animal movement
+- Location detection.

-Birdwatcher offers common video analysis functionality such as:
+Further, to build your own high-level tools Birdwatcher offers video analysis functionality such as:

-- Reading and writing videos as NumPy arrays
+- Easy reading and writing videos as NumPy arrays
 - Applying processing algorithms like background subtraction
 - Morphological transformations, resizing, and frame annotation

-While the underlying tools include [FFmpeg](https://www.ffmpeg.org/) and [OpenCV](https://opencv.org/), Birdwatcher provides a higher-level interface that simplifies many tasks.
+These tools build upon the underlying low-level tools [FFmpeg](https://www.ffmpeg.org/) and [OpenCV](https://opencv.org/), but Birdwatcher provides a higher-level interface that simplifies many tasks.

-In addition to video analysis tools, Birdwatcher also offers basic high-level tools for behavioral analysis, currently focused on single-animal movement and location detection.

 Despite its name, Birdwatcher is not just for birds!
 We've used it successfully to analyze dog behavior and it can work for any moving subject.

 *Note*: Birdwatcher is actively used in our lab but remains under heavy development.
 Consider it *alpha software*.

-Code can be found on GitHub: https://github.com/gbeckers/Birdwatcher .

 Example notebooks are currently the best introduction on how to use Birdwatcher.
 See [jupyter notebook directory](https://github.com/gbeckers/Birdwatcher/tree/master/notebooks).